British Airways’ franchise partner in Southern Africa, Comair, plans to resume flights from December 2020.

 Update Friday 18 September

-Creditors have voted in favour of the business rescue plan as per this statement from Comair.
+Creditors have voted in favour of the business rescue plan as per a statement from Comair.